mitolearn/Mongolian-role-bot-bridge/replit.md

     - **Context-Aware Responses**: AI sees entire project structure and can provide specific, actionable advice referencing actual code

 ### System Design Choices
-- **Database**: PostgreSQL for production (Railway) for scalability and concurrent access, SQLite for development/testing (Replit) for ease of setup.
+- **Database**: SQLite for simple, reliable, file-based storage with no external dependencies.
 - **Discord.py Framework**: Chosen for its robustness, extensive features, and active community.
 - **AI Model**: GPT-4o for all AI features (automated analytics, weekly reports, and development assistant), selected for its balance of cost-effectiveness, speed, and analytical capabilities.